 We understand that participating in Good Grief events may be an emotional experience for you.
 Our amazing partner organisations offer support and you’ll find a list of those resources here.
 We encourage you to reach out to them – and to those around you – if you need a little support.

 Yes!
 All our live events are recorded, close captioned and uploaded within a week of broadcast.
 You can access these recorded events by subscribing to the Grief Channel for just £20 per year, to find out more click here.
 This subscription will give you access to all of our recorded content for one year.

 The Grief Channel is where you can access all of our content on-demand.
-This includes 60+ hours of talks, workshops and webinars from Good Grief Festival 2020, plus footage from the upcoming Good Grief Festival in March 2021 and all of our monthly events including Ask Julia.
+This includes 60+ hours of talks, workshops and webinars from Good Grief Festival 2020, plus footage from both festivals in 2021 and all of our monthly events including Ask Julia.
 A subscription costs £20 and provides you with access to all of our content for one year.

 Once you have logged into The Grief Channel you need to click ‘Watch Now’ on the navigation menu to watch videos.